vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Index.md

     }
     ```

-The `DocumentReaderReport` includes three hash fields that that are used to verify data integrity when building a [Subject](../SubjectManagement/SubjectManagement_Index.md).
+The `DocumentReaderReport` includes hash fields that are used to verify data integrity when building a [Subject](../SubjectManagement/SubjectManagement_Index.md).

-The DocumentData is now deprecated and will be removed in the next major version.

-Instead, we recommend to start using the IdDocument class that contains more information with different sources depending on the document type.
+The `IdDocument` class contains all document information with different sources depending on the document type.

 You can check the structure here: